pastly/pngrecon/README.md

   Actually ... this seems quite hard.
 How big should the be?
 How many?
 Where in the file?

-# Notes
+# Warnings

-Unstructured info I need to organize and put somewhere

-Regarding why compression could be dangerous:

-> With the ability to control *part* of the plaintext, ability to cause the
-> encryption to happen over and over again with different plaintext snippets,
-> and ability to see changes in the resulting compression ratio... yes, they
-> could learn the contents.
-Like let's say you had a secret "abcdefgh" in the
-> plaintext, and the attacker could control 4 bytes nearby; they'd see that
-> using "abcd" caused smaller output than "abJd".
+Instead of relying on pngrecon to use standard cryptography libraries correctly, it might be better to use well-established and trusted encryption tools before piping data into pngrecon.
+We think we are using these libraries correctly, but if you need to rely on encryption, we think it is probably smarter to use something written by cryptographers.

+We sought advice regarding compressing *and* encrypting data.
+The consensus seemed to be that compressing data and then encrypting the result is smarter than the opposite.
+That said, in certain situations, if your adversary can control part of the plaintext you are encrypting and can cause the encryption+compression to happen over and over again, they can learn the contents.